-Included in restricted cash as of December 31, 2022 are funds held for workers' compensation (WC) and PLGL claims.
-Funds held in restricted cash are contractually obligated to be segregated from the Company's other cash accounts and is legally restricted for the use of funding WC and PLGL claims.
+Included in restricted cash are funds held for PLGL and, prior to 2023, workers' compensation (WC) claims.
+Funds held in restricted cash are contractually obligated to be segregated from the Company's other cash accounts and are legally restricted for the use of funding WC and PLGL claims.